 Our subsidiary, BAF Technologies, Inc. ("BAF"), provides natural gas vehicle ("NGV") conversions, alternative fuel systems, application engineering, service and warranty support and research and development.
 BAF's vehicle conversions include taxis, vans, pick-up trucks and shuttle buses.
 BAF utilizes advanced natural gas system integration technology and has certified NGVs under both EPA and CARB standards achieving Super Ultra Low Emission Vehicle emissions.
 In 2012, we completed our purchase of all of ServoTech.
-ServoTech provides, among other services, design and engineering services for natural gas engine systems.
-We generate revenues through the sale of natural gas vehicles that have been converted to run on natural gas by BAF, and design and engineering services for natural gas engine systems by ServoTech.
+ServoTech provides, among other services, design and engineering services for natural gas engine systems by ServoTech.
 The majority of BAF's revenue during 2010 and 2011 was derived from sales of converted natural gas service vans to AT&T. For the years ended December 31, 2011 and 2012, BAF and ServoTech combined contributed approximately \$23.6 million, and \$24.3 million, respectively, to our revenue.